cdn-lnk/pkmn-genII-moveset-guide/README.md

-# Moveset guide for pokémon gen II
+# Moveset notes for pokémon gen II
+This is a work in progress.
-For latest version see https://github.com/cdn-lnk/pkmn-genII-moveset-guide
+For the latest version see https://github.com/cdn-lnk/pkmn-genII-moveset-guide

 ## Stats